Scott County nonprofit needs a helping hand of their own

 "What we are hoping is that we can receive some support so that we can continue what we have been doing for so many years," Cotton said.

-Cotton said the mission of the Center is to provide health, wellness, and education services for Scott County.
+Cotton said the mission for the Center is to provide health, wellness and education services for Scott County.
 She said they have services ranging from a food bank all the way to dental clinics.

 "Our region is considered a distressed region, and a medically under-served region, as well, and there are so many people who depend on our services.
 We serve over 4,000 people a year," Cotton said.